Package Leaflet: Information for the User

 Abik contains aspartame

-Patients who cannot take phenylalanine should note that Abikcontains aspartame, which is a source of phenylalanine.
+Patients who cannot take phenylalanine should note that Abik contains aspartame, which is a source of phenylalanine.

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
+Follow the administration instructions for this medication exactly as indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

-The recommended dose for adults is 15 mg once a day.However, your doctor may prescribe lower and higher doses up to a maximum of 30 mg once a day.
+The recommended dose for adults is 15 mg once a day.However, your doctor may prescribe lower or higher doses up to a maximum of 30 mg once a day.

-Use in children and adolescents
+Use in Children and Adolescents

 Another option is to dissolve the tablet in water and drink the resulting suspension.